cardo-org/rembus.python/README.md

 ### Connect to a Broker

 Component `myname` connects to a Broker listening on port `8000` on host `willy.acme.org`.
-Only one component with name `myname` may connect to the broker:
+Only one Component with name `myname` may connect to the Broker:

 ```python
 cli = await rb.component("ws://willy.acme.org:8000/myname")